 Jesus doesn't tell them that what they believe is wrong.
 He tells them that how they go about practising their beliefs is the problem They have forgotten the commands of God and they have become concerned only with their own traditions.

-Jesus' command to us is clear, to make disciples of all people, but we will not be able to do that if our traditions become an end in themselves.
+There are many, particularly younger people, who have no problem with Christianity, their problem is with the way the church goes about things.
+They are happy with the commands of God, what they are not happy with are the traditions of the church.
+Jesus clearly wants us to make disciples of all people, but we will not be able to do that if our traditions become an end in themselves.
 Traditions are only useful if they serve the original purpose, which is to tell people about Jesus.
 Jesus is not concerned with the outward rituals, he is concerned with what is in our hearts and the hearts of those we meet.

 It is not what we do, it is the way that we do it.
 It's not the outward traditions that count, it's the faith we have in our hearts.
 There can be 16th Century liturgies that are full of warmth and life, and modern worship events that are cold and impersonal; what is important is that we meet with God and not just with tradition.
 What is important is our meeting with this amazing, charismatic, life-changing man, and our response to him.